LEAD: Breaking the No-Recovery Bottleneck in Long-Horizon Reasoning: Tasks

-In Tower of Hanoi, $n$ disks of distinct sizes are arranged on three pegs.
-A valid move transfers the top disk from one peg to another, subject to the constraint that a larger disk may not be placed on top of a smaller one.
-The objective is to move the entire stack from the first peg to the third peg, which requires $2^n - 1$ moves under the optimal strategy.

-In Checkers Jumping, $n$ red and $n$ blue pieces occupy a one-dimensional board with a single empty slot.
-Pieces may either slide into the adjacent empty position or jump over a single opposing piece into the empty slot.
-The goal is to swap the positions of the red and blue blocks, which can be achieved in $(n+1)^2 - 1$ moves.
-You can find a complete formal specification of both puzzles and their solution strategies in the prompts provided in Appendix \ref{sec:prompts}.
+We use two algorithmic puzzles as our testbed: \emph{Tower of Hanoi} and \emph{Checkers Jumping}. \textbf{Tower of Hanoi} requires moving $n$ disks between three pegs such that no larger disk is placed on a smaller one, and the optimal solution takes $2^n - 1$ moves. \textbf{Checkers Jumping} involves swapping two blocks of $n$ colored pieces on a 1D board via slides and jumps, and can be solved in $(n+1)^2 - 1$ moves.
+You can find a formal task specifications and solution strategies in the prompt examples provided in Appendix \ref{sec:prompts}.

-For each task, we provide the optimal solution strategy in the prompt and require the model to generate the full sequence of steps without using external tools.
-At every step, the model must output both the selected move and the resulting state after applying that move.
-This structured format enables fine-grained error analysis, allowing us to distinguish between failures in move selection and errors in state execution.
-Example outputs are shown in Listings~\ref{lst:task1} and~\ref{lst:task2}.
+For both tasks, we provide the optimal strategy in the prompt and require the model to generate the full sequence of moves and resulting states without external tools.
+This structured format (see Listings~\ref{lst:task1}, \ref{lst:task2}) allows us to distinguish between errors in move selection and state execution, enabling a fine-grained error analysis.